Lausanne issues apology after speaker's comments on Israel and dispensational eschatology cause offence

 She did not address criticism towards her remarks on hostages.

-In a written apology emailed to participants, congress director David Bennett said that Lausanne leaders had become aware of "significant pain and offence experienced at this congress from those in dispensational theological contexts, those who are Jews, and those engaged in ministries to Jews and/or in Israel".
+In a written apology emailed to participants, congress director David Bennett said that while Lausanne seeks to "include people from a great variety of cultural, theological, historical and political perspectives", leaders had on this occasion become aware of "significant pain and offence experienced at this congress from those in dispensational theological contexts, those who are Jews, and those engaged in ministries to Jews and/or in Israel".

 "As congress director, I would like to offer an apology for a presentation this week which singled out 'dispensational eschatology' in a critical tone, implying that it contributed to violence and injustice, and which failed to note that many theologies have been misused and misapplied as justifications for violence," he said.